gardener/github-oidc-federation/README.md

 The supported permissions are mapped to the permissions of the central GitHub App in use.
 For a full list of available permissions for GitHub Apps, please refer to the [documentation](https://docs.github.com/en/rest/authentication/permissions-required-for-github-apps).
-The permission names are expected to be in snake_case format.
+The permission names are expected to be in kebab-case format.

 ## Usage in GitHub Actions